Maruti Suzuki extends free service, warranty period for customers

-New Delhi, May 12 (IANS) Automoile major Maruti Suzuki India has extended 'free service, warranty' to customers in the light of the second Covid-19 wave.
+New Delhi: Automoile major Maruti Suzuki India has extended 'free service, warranty' to customers in the light of the second Covid-19 wave.

 The extension would be applicable to free service and warranty period expiring between March 15 and May 31, 2021.